-In the next series of articles, I want to take a look at some aspects of dieting, both physiological and psychological.
+Over the next series of articles, I want to look at both physiological and psychological reasons that diets can fail.